brianbuccola/brianbuccola.github.io/work.md

 ## Unpublished

-*(in various stages of being in prep., under review, in revision, defended, or abandoned)*
+*(in various stages of being in preparation, under review, in revision, defended, or abandoned)*

 - Amir Anvari, Brian Buccola, and Andreas Haida.
 2018.
   Alternative Questions in Farsi.